POW2KOR/adaptive_autosar/tools/module_templates/autocode_module/README.md

 # Auto-code Module Template
-If you intend to create any `autocode_module` inside `application`, use this folder as a template to create new module.
+If you intend to create any `autocode_module`, then use this folder as a template to create new module.

 ## Module Structure
 Module will follow same structure as that of IDC5: